stereohorse/YANOM-Note-O-Matic/README.md

   * [Acknowledgments](#acknowledgments)

 ## YANOM Note-O-Matic wiki
-The [YANOM wiki](https://github.com/kevindurston21/YANOM-Note-O-Matic/wiki) explains features, functionality, instalation and use in greater detail than this read me.
+The [YANOM wiki](https://github.com/kevindurston21/YANOM-Note-O-Matic/wiki) explains features, functionality, installation and use in greater detail than this read me.

-## Version 1.3.x capabilities
+## Current capabilities
 - Conversion of Synology Note-Station files to markdown or html.
 [Full details of the supported features and examples](https://github.com/kevindurston21/YANOM-Note-O-Matic/wiki/note-station-conversion-details.md) are in the wiki.
 - Conversion between Markdown formats
 - HTML to Markdown and Markdown to HTML